npedder/moos-ivp-harmony/README.md

 - networkx
 - scipy

-If the xterm python window crashes, make sure these packages are installed in your python environment, or run ```pip install requirements.txt``` in the py/HARMONY folder.
+If the xterm python window crashes, make sure these packages are installed in your python environment, or run ```pip install -r requirements.txt``` in the py/HARMONY folder.

 # Usage
-Once setup is complete, example HAMRONY missions can be generated in the missions/mission_generation folder.
+Once setup is complete, example HARMONY missions can be generated in the missions/mission_generation folder.
 This folder contains bash scripts that can quickly set up new mission configurations based on the ".txt" files located in the 'MissionConfigs' folder.

 To build and launch the vehicles based on the config file, from inside the MissionGeneration folder, run
 ```
 ./build_launch_harmony <config_file.txt> <time_warp>
 ```

-Now, a survey area can be sent to the application using running
+Now, a survey area can be sent to the application by running in a separate terminal:

 ```
 ./inject_survey <width> <height> <start_x> <start_y>
 ```

+Width and height are in meters.
 The survey area should appear in pMarineViewer followed by the vehicle assignments.
 The vehicles can be deployed onto their assigned waypoints with the "RUN" button.

 # Setup moos-ivp-umassd
 HARMONY uses the _uSimpleRobot_ application from moos-ivp-umassd.
 To set up, clone the following repo and follow the instructions found in its README.